 ELIGIBILITY OF SELLERS: Farmers and home based food and craft producers (‘cottage industry’) must come from Cass County as well as surrounding counties of Carroll, Fulton, Howard, Miami, Pulaski and White.
 Vendors must be registered with the Logansport Farmers Market Association, Inc. to sell.
 Vendors must sell their own goods, but may assign additional persons to assist them.
 Pricing should consider quality and supply.
 The vendor takes all responsibility for the extent of the contract, with their goods being sold to be of good quality and backed with a fair guarantee.

 GOODS PERMITTED FOR SALE: Fresh, unprocessed fruits & vegetables, edible grains, nuts, vegetable & bedding plants, nursery stock, flowers, and handmade crafts are all permitted.
 Eggs may be sold as long as the seller has obtained a Farmer’s Market Retailer Egg Permit from the Indiana State Egg Board and follows all state requirements concerning labeling and refrigeration.
-Processed food items considered non-potentially hazardous under the Home-Based Vendor exemption (HEA 1309) are permitted.
+Processed food items considered non-potentially hazardous under the Home-Based Vendor exemption (HEA 1309) are permitted with Indiana Food Handler’s Certificate.
 These include most baked goods, fruit-based jams and jellies, honey, maple syrup, sorghum, molasses, cider or juice (with proper labeling) and candies.
 For more information on what foods are allowed under HEA 1309 see the Purdue Extension Factsheet FS-18-W. These foods must adhere to all labeling requirements as stated in HEA 1309 and can be found in the fact sheet listed above.
-Processed food items considered potentially hazardous including but not limited to: meat & poultry, dairy products, fruit butters, canned or pickled vegetables, low sugar or “no sugar added” jams and jellies, cut produce, raw seed sprouts, and herb & oil mixtures can be sold at market if prepared in a commercial kitchen and in conjunction with local and state laws.
+Processed food items considered potentially hazardous including but not limited to: meat & poultry, dairy products, fruit butters, canned or pickled vegetables, low sugar or “no sugar added” jams and jellies, cut produce, raw seed sprouts, and herb & oil mixtures can be sold at market if prepared in a commercial kitchen or in conjunction with local and state laws, and with Indiana Food Handler’s Certificate.
 All products for sale need to be grown or made by the seller or their immediate family.
 The vendor must display price markers for all goods and have their name either on display or on the products to sell.
 No resale items are to be sold at the Farmers’ Market.

 EQUIPMENT AND SUPPLIES: Each vendor may supply at his/her own expense a stand or counter to place next to their vehicle for the purpose of displaying items for sale.
 Tents are also recommended.
 Vending space is limited to 10′ x 10′ area.
 If more space is needed, vendor may purchase 2 units of space.